hanishkvc/prgs-docs-spreadsheetkvc/README.md

 You will know that you are in default/implicit command mode, when you see the program's name in the top left corner of the terminal (i.e 0,0 cell).

+#### =expressions and None

+Do keep in mind that =expressions which allow numeric evaluation of the specified expression in a given cell, expects any cell references|addresses used in them to inturn (i.e those referenced cells) also contain =expressions and not plain text data (even if they are numbers).
+If not the result will be a None.

+So if you get a None instead of a numeric value which you were expecting, then cross check that all cells refered by that cell or any other cell indirectly referenced through a chain of =expressions, all contain =expressions, even for simple numeric values like say a number i.e represent it has =number (ex =10).

 #### log files, stderr, ...